 We can’t stress enough the importance of defending your Big Blind in a poker tournament.
 Aside from the obvious psychological advantages of showing that you won’t be bullied, pot odds play a big part too.
 You’re just getting the right price a lot of the time, particularly when antes are in play.

-Don’t be afraid to flat call a raise often, with anything vaguely playable.
+Don’t be afraid to flat call a raise often, with anything even vaguely playable.
 Suited connectors and gappers of all sizes should be well within your defending range; even the likes of 3-2 suited.
 Against a poor opponent, you can literally play any two cards, right down to 7-2o.

 Defend Against Continuation Bets